Silvanite AuAgTe$_4$: a rare case of gold superconducting material: Experimental and theoretical details

-{\bf Samples and characterization.} The experiments were performed with high-quality natural single-crystals of silvanite, AuAgTe$_4$ \footnote{The XRD and resistance $R(P,T)$ experiments were performed with a natural single-crystal of silvanite from the classical Transylvania locality from the private collection of Ladislav Bohat\'y and Petra Becker-Bohat\'y, University of Cologne.
-The Raman experiment was carried out using natural single-crystals of silvanite from the Kochbulak deposit, Kuraminsky Range, Uzbekistan.}.
+The experiments were performed with high-quality natural single-crystals of silvanite, AuAgTe$_4$\footnote{The XRD and resistance $R(P,T)$ experiments were performed with a natural single-crystal of silvanite from the classical Transylvania locality from the private collection of Ladislav Bohat\'y and Petra Becker-Bohat\'y, University of Cologne.
+The Raman experiment was carried out using natural single-crystals of silvanite from the Kochbulak deposit, Kuraminsky Range, Uzbekistan.
+XRD results for both samples are in agreement with each other.}.
 Custom diamond anvil cells (DACs) and DACs of symmetric design were used to induce high pressure, with Ne or KCl serving as a pressure-transmitting medium.
 The pressure was determined using the ruby R1 fluorescence line as a pressure marker, as well as the Ne unit-cell volume in the case of X-ray diffraction (XRD) studies.
 Single-crystal (SC) XRD experiments were performed at the 13-ID-D beamline (mainly) and the beamline 13-BM-C of the APS synchrotron (Argonne, IL, USA).
 Electrical resistance measurements were performed as a function of pressure and temperature using the standard four-probe method.